- Perennials, Bulbs & Flowers

 Strawberry Plants from Gurney's

-Choosing the Right Strawberry Seeds
+Choosing the Right Strawberry Plants

-Before selecting your strawberry seeds, determine where you plan to grow them.
+Before selecting your strawberry plants, determine where you plan to grow them.
 Strawberries require full sun (6 or more hours of direct sunlight daily) and well-drained soil.
 Also, note your grow zone.
 Some strawberry varieties are more suitable for warmer climates, while others are very cold hardy.
 You'll want to buy strawberry plants that are suitable for your grow zone.

 Many gardeners grow strawberries in their garden, while others incorporate them into their perennial flower beds.
-Strawberry seeds can also be grown in raised beds, barrels, our Strawberry Tiered Planter, or Grow Tub Strawberry Tower.
+Strawberry can also be grown in raised beds, barrels, our Strawberry Tiered Planter, or Grow Tub Strawberry Tower.
 The variety you choose to grow is a matter of preference and your space requirements.

-Junebearing, Everbearing and Day Neutral Strawberry Seeds
+Junebearing, Everbearing and Day Neutral Strawberry Plants

 Strawberries fall into three different types.